Top

 |

-• Physically present at work
+• Physically present and working

-• Performing the regular duties of their job
+• Performing their regular job duties

-• Working a minimum number of hours
+• Working the required minimum number of hours

 • Not on medical leave, disability leave, or extended absence

-Why These Denials Happen After Death
+Why These Denials Usually Appear Only After Death

 Families often learn for the first time that the insurer is disputing whether coverage ever existed.